 RAN2 response:

-RAN2 do not have any particular view on the number of per PDU Session associated MBS Sessions,
+RAN2 do not have any particular view on the number of MBS sessions associated to a PDU Session.

-Currently an MBS session results in one or more Multicast MRB configuration, MRB.
-An MBS session may contain one or multiple MBS QoS flows, where each flow can be mapped to the same or separate MRBs.
+Currently an MBS session results in one or more Multicast MBS Radio Bearer (Multicast MRB) configuration(s), i.e. an MBS session may contain one or multiple MBS QoS flows, where different flows can be mapped to the same or separate MRBs.

-The total number of Radio Bearers supported per UE is currently 16 as is legacy releases.
-For Rel-17 MBS, RAN2 has agreed that this maximum number of supported RBs per UE is maintained and includes MRBs.
+The total number of Radio Bearers that can be configured simultaneously at the UE is currently 16, as in legacy releases.
+For Rel-17 MBS, RAN2 has agreed that this maximum number of supported RBs per UE is maintained and includes both DRBs and MRBs.
+Additionally, RAN2 agreed that the UE may signal whether it supports more MRBs, on top of this minimum requirement, but the number is still discussed.
 Note that RAN2 is still discussing if a maximum number for concurrent MRBs themselves is additionally defined.

 The maximum number of active MBS sessions a UE can join will thus be determined based on the UE capability for supporting a resulting number of concurrent MRBs and DRBs.